edgedb/easy-edgedb/README.md

 # Chapter 20 - The final battle

+You made it to the final chapter - congratulations!
+Here's the final scene from the last chapter, though we won't spoil the final ending:

 > Mina is almost a vampire now, and says she can feel Dracula all the time.
 Van Helsing arrives at Castle Dracula and Mina waits outside.
 Van Helsing then goes inside and destroys the vampire women.
 Meanwhile, the other men approach from the south and are also close to Castle Dracula.
 They find a group of friends of Dracula who have him inside his box, carrying him on a wagon.
 The sun is almost down, it is snowing, and they need to hurry.
 They get closer and closer, and grab the box.
 They pull the nails back and open it up, and see Dracula lying inside.
 Jonathan pulls out his knife.
 But just then the sun goes down.
 Dracula opens his eyes with a look of triumph, and...

-This is almost the end of the book, but we won't spoil the final ending.
-If you want to read it now, just [check out the book on Gutenberg](http://www.gutenberg.org/files/345/345-h/345-h.htm#CHAPTER_XIX) and search for "the look of hate in them turned to triumph".
+If you're curious about the ending to this scene, just [check out the book on Gutenberg](http://www.gutenberg.org/files/345/345-h/345-h.htm#CHAPTER_XIX) and search for "the look of hate in them turned to triumph".

 The last change we can make for now is to give the vampire women a `last_appearance`.
 Van Helsing destroys them on November 5, so we will insert that date.
 Don't forget to filter Lucy out - she's the only `MinorVampire` that isn't one of the three women at the castle.